Last updated on September 27th, 2022

 Symptoms of Diabetes or High Blood Sugar

-According to the doctor, there are no apparent signs and symptoms of diabetes mellitus, but if symptoms like feeling thirstier, having weight loss, and desire of frequent urination, these all may indicate diabetes.
+According to the doctor, there are no apparent signs and symptoms of diabetes mellitus, but if symptoms like feeling thirstier, having weight loss, and desire for frequent urination, might be an indication of diabetes.

-In type -1 diabetes, our immune system attacks our beta cells of the pancreas.
+In type -1 diabetes, our immune system attacks the beta cells of our pancreas.
 As a result, beta cells produce insulin in the pancreas.
 However, the immune system attacks beta cells and destroys them.
 As a result, the beta cells of the body become weak.
 Consequently, they fail to produce enough insulin.

 Due to a deficiency of insulin, blood glucose levels are high.